ezetech/anthropic-gui/README.md

 - API key input to authenticate with the Anthropic API

-- Saved chats and ability to move them in folders to organize your conversations
+- Saved chats and drag&drop - the ability to move conversations in and out of folders

 - Prompt interface to enter your message and view the Claude's response